Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-- The Hebrew name for the ruby means red like wine.
-Red in scripture generally speaks of blood, and wine is a symbol of the Holy Spirit and is associated with joy.
+- The Hebrew name for the ruby means "red like wine."
+Red in Scripture generally speaks of blood, and wine is a symbol of the Holy Spirit associated with joy.
 Could the ruby stone indicate that the first issue that needs to be dealt with is the forgiveness of sin through the blood of Jesus concerning our spiritual condition and battles?
 When we have been cleansed by it, we receive the joy of the Holy Spirit and thereby praise God?

-Judah and its corresponding stones show us that praise is a sacrifice but also a very powerful weapon.
+Judah and its corresponding stones show us that praise is a sacrifice and a very powerful weapon.
 It is also our first step into the presence of God.

 Make a joyful shout to the LORD, all you lands!
 Serve the LORD with gladness; Come before His presence with singing.
 Know that the LORD, He is God; It is He who has made us, and not we ourselves; We are His people and the sheep of His pasture.
 Enter into His gates with thanksgiving, And into His courts with praise.
 Be thankful to Him, and bless His name.
 For the LORD is good; His mercy is everlasting, And His truth endures to all generations.